Guardsman raises money to fly cat home from Afghanistan

-Brissey is serving his fourth overseas tour with the National Guard.
-The 50-year-old is stationed in Kabul.
-He was working as an engineer at a construction site when he noticed the orange kitten.
-He said it was the only cat to survive its litter.
+Brissey, 50, is stationed in Kabul, where he is serving his fourth overseas tour with the National Guard.
+He was working as an engineer at a construction site when he noticed the orange kitten, the only one of its litter to survive.

 Brissey named the cat Sully and decided that he couldn’t leave her in Afghanistan.
 He plans to come home in January to Seaford.

-The kitten is currently being cared for at Afghanistan’s only animal rescue.
-Extra money that was raised for Sully’s transport will help the clinic and transportation for other military pets.
+The kitten is currently being cared for at Afghanistan’s only animal rescue facility.
+Extra money raised for Sully’s trip will help the clinic and fund transportation for other military pets.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.